Hampstead Heath: Activities

 The heath is home to a range of activities, including 16 different sports.
 It is used by walkers, runners, swimmers and kite-flyers.
 Running events include the weekly parkrun and the annual Race for Life in aid of Cancer Research UK.
 Until February 2007 Kenwood held a series of popular lakeside concerts.

 Facilities include an athletics track, a pétanque pitch, a volleyball court and eight separate children's play areas, including an adventure playground.

 Swimming takes place all year round in two of the three natural swimming ponds: the men's pond which opened in the 1890s, and the ladies' pond which opened in 1925.
 The mixed pond is only open from May to September, though it is the oldest, having been in use since the 1860s.

-The West Heath is regarded as a night-time gay cruising ground.
-George Michael revealed that he cruised on the heath, an activity he then parodied on the Extras Christmas Special.
-A notable site used for gay sex is the Fuck Tree, which was the subject of anti-cruising protests in 2025.
+The West Heath has been noted as a site for cruising for gay sex since Victorian times, including a tree used to facilitate sex, dubbed the "fuck tree".
+The tree was the subject of anti-cruising protests in 2025.